 WeChat is also an app through which you can meet new people.
 However, not all features are available on all versions.

 These features can all be found in the “discover”.

-The first method you can use to meet friends is called “wave”.
-Physically waving your cell phone, you can see people who like you are waving their phone both nearby or throughout the whole world.
+The first method you can use to meet friends is called a “wave”.
+Physically waving your cell phone, you can see people who like you are waving their phones both nearby or throughout the whole world.